-Mainstreaming ecosystem-based adaptation
+Mainstreaming EbA – strengthening ecosystem-based adaptation

-Title: Mainstreaming EbA – Strengthening ecosystem-based adaptation in planning and decision-making processes
+Title: Mainstreaming EbA – strengthening ecosystem-based adaptation in planning and decision-making processes

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) as part of the International Climate Initiative (IKI)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), within the framework of the International Climate Initiative (IKI)

-Overall term: 2015 to 2018
+Overall term: 2015 to 2020

 Ecosystem-based adaptation (EbA) describes the sustainable use of ecosystems by the population to adapt to the negative impacts of climate change.
 The EbA approach is increasingly finding its way into national climate policies and the international climate debate, through the voluntary guidelines for EbA and Eco-DRR, for example, which were adopted at the 14th meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP 14).